benlebdaoui/benlebdaoui.github.io/_projects/3_projects.md

 [Download Premier League Match Predictor Code](https://raw.githubusercontent.com/benlebdaoui/benlebdaoui.github.io/main/assets/pdf/premier_league_classification_predictor.pdf)
 The only issue is that it requires someone to input lots of information manually for the model to work.
 I am going to create a database with all of the necessary information for each team, and then a user-friendly website, so that someone can simply select and a home and away team from a dropdown, and that will automatically input all necessary information to the function.

+Feb 13, 2025: I created the datasets necessary for automatic filling of the features required for the model, and then got those datasets connected to the model with Flask API.
+The model worked in a sense because it gave predictions, but there was such a strong bias for home teams that it never predicted a loss, even when inputting "home: Sheffield United" and "away: Manchester City" (the best team vs the worst team).
+I am now working on debugging that so it will predict losses as well as wins and draws.